asplogic/enclose/README.md

 ### Native modules

-Native modules (.node files) are supported, for all platforms ([more info](https://github.com/igorklopov/enclose/issues/12#issuecomment-82587865), [serialport example](https://github.com/igorklopov/enclose/tree/master/examples/24-serialport), [oracle example](https://github.com/igorklopov/enclose/tree/master/examples/25-oracle)).
+Native modules (.node files) are supported for all platforms ([more info](https://github.com/igorklopov/enclose/issues/12#issuecomment-82587865), [serialport example](https://github.com/igorklopov/enclose/tree/master/examples/24-serialport), [oracle example](https://github.com/igorklopov/enclose/tree/master/examples/25-oracle)).

 - EncloseJS cannot package a native module inside the executable.
-- You have to package your native modules along with your final executable, and `require` that native module at runtime.
+- You have to deploy your native modules along with your final executable, and `require` that native module at runtime.
 - You have to compile native module against node.js 0.12.x or current io.js.
 - If you are having trouble porting your native module, use [NAN](https://github.com/rvagg/nan).